If there is any subject that can truly trigger some emotions in a doctor, it is definitely marijuana. They would ask the following questions;

-It’s the physician’s responsibility to encourage patients to meet up with medical marijuana providers who can provide certificate of analysis.
-Cannabis growers who are not authorized are not recommended as they do not lab test their marijuana.
+It’s the physician’s responsibility to encourage patients to meet up with medical marijuana providers who can provide a certificate of analysis.
+Cannabis growers who are not authorized are not recommended as they do not lab-test their marijuana.

-I would prefer to prescribe a medicine that I have education on.
+I would prefer to prescribe a medicine that I have an education on.

 While this concern makes sense, it is a poor excuse.
 If your state has legalized the use of marijuana for medical purposes, then it is your responsibility as a physician to do further research.